 Partial denture design

-Dual path rpd or rotational path partial denture
+Dual path rpd or rotational path removable partial denture

 A dual path rpd is a partial denture that rotates into an undercut.
+It does not have guide planes in the edentulous site.
+It avoids the use of clasps in the anterior area, thus why patients prefer it.
 Not many labs or dentists are familiar with this.
 We have struggled to find someone that knows about them and thus struggled to make them.
+Dr. Roger Solow has an article with BCI dental lab showing a case.
 The retention is created by rotating the framework into a proximal undercut, thus eliminating the need for a clasp.
-Thus it should be great for patients with Kennedy Class 1 and only teeth 6-11.
+Thus it should be great for patients with Kennedy Class 1 and only teeth 6-11, as seen in Dr. Gullard Compendium article 2023.

 Dental lab recommendations for partial dentures